Baron-von-Riedesel/Jemm/Readme.txt

  6. Errors and Warnings

+ Errors will make Jemm386/JemmEx abort the load process, while warnings will be displayed and then the load process continues.

+ - "Error: no XMM found, required"
+   Jemm386 only.
+Jemm386 needs an XMM - try Himem(S)X.

+ - "Error: XMM already installed"
+   JemmEx only.
+Since JemmEx has its very own XMM, it cannot tolerate another one in the system.

+ - "Error: DPMI host detected"
+   Both Jemm386 and JemmEx refuse to load if a DPMI host has been detected.

+ - "Error: No supported A20 method detected"
+   JemmEx only.
+JemmEx is NOT compatible with this system.

+ - "Error: enable A20 failed"
+   JemmEx only.
+JemmEx is NOT compatible with this system.

+ - "Error: can't get I15 memory status"
+   JemmEx only.
+Int 15h, AX=E820h ( and the fallbacks, Int 15h,
+   ax=E801h/ah=88h ) failed or returned an amount of 0 kB extended memory.
+   Tool memstat may help to find the problem.

+ - "Error: can't get XMS memory status"
+   Jemm386 only.
+The XMS host reports no extended memory.
+Tool xmsstat may give a hint what's wrong.

+ - "Error: can't allocate enough I15 memory"
+   JemmEx only.
+Run tool memstat to see how much extended memory the system is reporting.

+ - "Error: can't allocate enough XMS memory"
+   Jemm386 only.
+Run tool xmsstat to see how much extended memory the XMM is reporting.

+ - "Error: can't lock XMS memory"
+   Jemm386 only.
+Well, this shouldn't happen.
+Jemm386 needs the physical address of the memory block where it is to reside.
+The XMM most likely has to be replaced.

+ - "Warning: option 'xxx=' rejected, invalid syntax" The option is ignored.

  - "Warning: E820 - too many ext memory blocks, block xxxxxxxx ignored!"
    JemmEx only.
 Occurs if int 15h, ax=e820h returns more than 10 available memory blocks.
 It's very well possible that super-extended memory isn't